ABYADE-Khadija/ABYADE-Khadija/README.md

 ### :woman_technologist: About Me
 I am a junior Data Analyst and Backend Developer from Morocco.

-- 👨‍🎓 I'm studing Systems Informations and Big data.
+- 👨‍🎓 I'm studing Information system and Big data.

 - 📫 How to reach me:  khadija.abyade20@gmail.com